dynamsoft-docs/barcode-reader-docs/performance/speed.md

 Writing the disk can be a time-consuming process.
 With DBR, disk writing happens when outputting logs, intermediate results, etc..
 In most cases, keeping a log or saving intermediate results to the disk is only required during development or debugging and should be avoided for production.

 The above 7 methods usually show great improvement in speed already, but if it is still not fast enough, read on to find more inconspicuous ways to boost the speed while we go through the algorithm in the barcode reading process.

+### Fine-tune the performance further with FormatSpecification

+If even better speed is desired, we can set limitations on barcode searching for each type of barcodes so that DBR can quickly skip uninterested zones.
+The related parameters include [BarcodeAngleRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeanglerangearray), [BarcodeHeightRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeheightrangearray), [BarcodeWidthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodewidthrangearray), [BarcodeZoneBarCountRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodezonebarcountrangearray) and [ModuleSizeRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#modulesizerangearray), etc. Click each parameter to learn more about them and when to use them.

 ## Summary